Using and manufacturing washing and cleaning products

 Labelling of detergents

 Are you a manufacturer or supplier of washing and cleaning products?
-You must provide information to consumers and professional users about good and safe use of the product.
-You must include certain information on the label, for example:
+Your products must meet the requirements for product safety within the EU.
+You must, for example, provide information to consumers and professional users about good and safe use of the product.
+You have to include certain information on the label, for example:

 • ingredients, preservatives, and perfumes